sorbet/sorbet/website/docs/error-reference.md

 ```

 In this case, the `:age` prop has been defined twice on lines 3 and 4, and this
-error will be raised on the occurrenct on line 4.
+error will be raised on the occurrence on line 4.

 While these errors exist, the first occurrence of the conflicting name will be
 used when computing a typed initializer for static typechecking purposes.
 For